slatedocs/slate/source/includes/_integrate.md

   }
 ```

-Sometimes WebRTC endpoints fail to establish connectivity, this may occur when user-agents and/or bridges implement differing flavours of the Session Description Protocol (SDP) or may not support some features that others implement.
+Sometimes WebRTC endpoints fail to establish connectivity, this may occur when user-agents and/or bridges implement differing flavors of the Session Description Protocol (SDP) or may not support some features that others implement.

 The WebRTC APIs either have a callback or a Promise associated to them.
 Since `callstats.js ver.
 3.2.x`, WebRTC applications can use `reportError()` to capture at which stage the negotiation fails and pass on the [DomError](http://www.w3.org/TR/dom/#interface-domerror) returned by the callback or Promise to callstats.io.
-The failure reason will appear both in the conference timeline and aggregate on the main dashboard.
+The failure reason will appear both in the conference time-line and aggregate on the main dashboard.
 See Section enumerating [WebRTC functions](#enumeration-of-wrtcfuncnames) for details.
 The example below reports error when creating an SDP offer:

 <aside class="success">